Tre5et/dynview/config.md

 ### Other Configurations
 - `allow_on_client`: If this is enabled the mod will try to work in a client only environment.
 This can lead to unexpected behaviour.
 - `broadcast_to_ops`: If enabled, all operators get notified whenever the mod changes view distance.
-- `broadcast_to`: List of (case insensitive) player names that get notification whenever the mod changes the view distance.
+- `broadcast_to`: List of (case-insensitive) player names that get notification whenever the mod changes the view distance.

 ## Rules